-Orthodontic treatments can be a relatively timely and costly investment, therefore it’s sensible for patients to want to get their treatment right the first time and avoid the need for any corrective measures later on.
+Orthodontic treatments can be a relatively costly investment, therefore it’s sensible for patients to want to get their treatment right the first time and avoid the need for any corrective measures later on.
 The aim should never simply be beautiful aesthetics — cosmetic results are obviously important, but they must be sustainable, which means moving the teeth to positions in which they remain protected and healthy in the long term.

 Being assessed, diagnosed and treated by a specialist orthodontist is the gold standard for this type of work.
 A clinical assessment with a specialist orthodontist is quite a lengthy process and a detailed discussion will take place with the patient before a careful recommendation for treatment is made.

 The diagnostic ability of a specialist orthodontist is quite unlike that of a general dentist because they must gain experience in all fields of dentistry before embarking on a minimum of three years further postgraduate training.

 More experience and training

 Once they join the General Dental Council’s specialist register they only ever work with orthodontic cases, which means their specialist experience grows exponentially.
 Part of their training is around understanding the mechanics of the bite and the jaw in depth, which enables them to diagnose problems and create individual solutions that suit the patient’s mouth, because every mouth is different.

 We are available

 Highly trained multidisciplinary